LG ELECTRONICS' WIRELESS TVS FIRST IN WORLD TO EARN "TRUE WIRELESS LOSSLESS VISION" CERTIFICATION

 - The certification reinforces LG's premium wireless TV portfolio combining design freedom with independently certified picture quality.

-SEOUL, South Korea, April 23, 2026 /PRNewswire/ -- LG Electronics (LG) today announced that its premium wireless TVs are the first in the world to receive True Wireless Lossless[1] Vision certification from independent testing, inspection and certification organization TÜV Rheinland.
+ENGLEWOOD CLIFFS, N.J., April 24, 2026 /PRNewswire/ -- LG Electronics (LG) today announced that its premium wireless TVs are the first in the world to receive True Wireless Lossless1 Vision certification from independent testing, inspection and certification organization TÜV Rheinland.
 LG's OLED evo W6 and Mini RGB evo MRGB9M were certified for delivering visually lossless 4K picture quality, demonstrating that wireless video transmission no longer requires a trade-off in image performance.

 Certified Wireless Picture Quality